ds-modules/curriculum-guide/tools/jupyterhub.md

 ## What is JupyterHub?

-The Jupyter notebooks mentioned above are used in conjunction with JupyterHub.
-The term JupyterHub refers to the infrastructure set up on \[datahub.berkeley.edu\]\([http://datahub.berkeley.edu\](http://datahub.berkeley.edu\)\).
-This site provides cloud-based internet storage for assignments.
+Jupyter notebooks can be used in conjunction with JupyterHub.
+The term JupyterHub refers to the infrastructure set up on [datahub.berkeley.edu](http://datahub.berkeley.edu\).
+This site provides cloud-based internet storage and computation power for assignments.
 Instructors and students can work on and store assignments entirely through JupyterHub.
-It is essentially the equivalent of Google Drive for Jupyter notebooks.
+No local installation of Python, Jupyter, etc. is needed.
+All you need is a browser to get started!

 ## Do you need JupterHub to use notebooks?

 You don't need to use JupyterHub in order to use the Jupyter notebooks.
 Notebooks can be used and stored locally in your computer's filesystem.
 This requires some extra installation and setup that we have not provided directions for on this site.
 You don't need an internet connection in order to use and access the notebooks on your own computer.
-You do need an internet connection in order to use the \[datahub.berkeley.edu\]\([http://datahub.berkeley.edu\](http://datahub.berkeley.edu\)\) JupyterHub.
+You do need an internet connection in order to use the \[datahub.berkeley.edu\]\([http://datahub.berkeley.edu\](http://datahub.berkeley.edu%29\) JupyterHub.

 ## Why does JupyterHub exist?